boldsystems-central/BOLDconnectR/README.md

 #### Export the downloaded data

-Downloaded data can also be exported to the local machine either as a flat file or as a FASTA file for any third party sequence analysis tools.The flat file contents can be modified as per user requirements (entire data or specific presets or individual fields).
+Downloaded data can also be exported to the local machine either as a flat file or as a FASTA file for any third-party sequence analysis tools.
+The flat file contents can be modified as per user requirements (entire data/specific presets/individual fields).

 ``` r
 # Preset dataframe